veeso/ATtila/docs/atscript.md

 ### Session Values

-We’ve seen that session values are values we can store using collectables and also setting environment variables and through Environment Setup Keywords, but we’ll see that in the next chapter.
+We’ve seen that session values are values we can store using collectables and also setting environment variables and through Environment Setup Keywords (ESK), but we’ll see that in the next chapter.
 A session value **is just a key associated to a value**, stored in the **session storage**.
-The session storage is a dictionary made up of all the session values, it lives only for the current command set, when a new session is instanced, the session storage is empty again.
+The session storage is a dictionary made up of all the session values.
+It lives only for the current script, when a new session is instanced, the session storage is empty again.
 *It’s not that complicated.*

 We can rethink the previous example of CPIN using session values.
-The script which set the SIM PIN only if locked, could be a part of an image installed on plenty of devices, but we can’t have a different script for each device and using a script which replace runtime the text with the configured PIN is not such a good way to do things.
+Imagine we have the same image on plenty of devices and they have to connect to the internet via a modem which has a PIN, sometimes locked, sometimes unlocked and anyway the PIN is always different.
+It's not practical to have a different script for each device or using a script which replaces runtime the text with the configured PIN.
 Here is where the power of session values comes in help!
-The SIM pin could be for instance, written example in a configuration file and we want to set it as a session value.
+The SIM pin could be for instance, written in a configuration file.
-If before the execution of our script, we execute “export SIM_PIN=7782” and then we execute this row in ATila using GETENV (we'll see what GETENV is in the next chapter) somewhere in the script before its execution.
+If before the execution of our script, we execute “export SIM_PIN=7782” and then we execute this row in ATila using GETENV (we'll see what GETENV is in the next chapter)

 ```txt
 GETENV SIM_PIN